 However, it did not just appear overnight once Facebook rebranded to “Meta.”
 The metaverse is the next iteration of the internet itself.
 It started with Web 1.0, which enabled transmittal of information.
 As innovation continued, Web 2.0 emerged as a way to connect people allowing social apps such as Facebook to gain popularity.
 Web 3.0, while still in its infancy, connects not only people, but spaces, locations, assets, people, and things.
 Web 3.0 advances the 2-dimensional landscape and brings it to 3D with virtual reality technology.
 Instead of just viewing the content, Web 3.0 also allows people to interact with it introducing a shift in how people communicate, shop, and work.
 The metaverse name itself is attributed to the 1990s book “Snow Crash” by Neal Stephenson.

 NFTs are a big driver of this draw to the metaverse through its scarcity in value and how it helps to create community.
 Once NFTs began to take off in late 2021, it provided the catalyst for the gaming industry to adopt the technology for items and avatars.
 It was only a matter of time before the fashion industries heeded the call for personalization and self-expression through avatar fashion.

 NFTs symbolize creativity through their artwork.
 The fashion industry is the ultimate expression for physical creativity.
-However, not only do NFTs serve as a visual expression, they also function as a certificate of authenticity for purchases, a pass to engage with a membership community, and much more.
+However, not only do NFTs serve as a visual expression, but they also function as a certificate of authenticity for purchases, a pass to engage with a membership community, and much more.